taejin17/taejin17.github.io/_posts/2020-07-17-questions-in-the-elastic-behavior-of-materials.md

 ---
-title: Questions on Elastic Behavior of Materials
+title: Questions in the Elastic Behavior of Materials
 published: false
 ---